Bill Hilf

-Bill Hilf is the Chief Executive Officer (CEO) of Vulcan Inc. He was appointed CEO on 2 December 2016, succeeding Paul Allen.
-Before becoming CEO of Vulcan Inc., he was the Senior Vice President and General Manager at Hewlett-Packard Enterprise's Cloud business unit, where he was responsible for engineering, product management, and product marketing.
-Prior to HPE, Bill spent ten years at Microsoft in a variety of leadership roles.
+Bill Hilf currently holds the position of Chief Executive Officer (CEO) at Vale Group, formerly named Vulcan Inc. He was appointed CEO on 2 December 2016, succeeding Paul Allen.
+Before becoming CEO of Vale Group he was the Senior Vice President and General Manager at Hewlett-Packard Enterprise's Cloud business unit, where he was responsible for engineering, product management, and product marketing.
+Prior to his time at HPE, Bill spent ten years at Microsoft in a variety of leadership roles.

 Career

 IBM

-At IBM, Hilf was a senior software architect and helped to build the company's Open-source strategy in the early 2000s.
+During his tenure at IBM, Hilf held the role of a senior software architect and helped to build the company's Open-source strategy in the early 2000s.
 According to Wired, “IBM was one of the first companies to realize the benefits of software that anyone can use and modify for free.”

 Microsoft

 Hilf was then recruited by Microsoft in 2004 to help the company understand and work with the open-source software community.
 While at Microsoft, Hilf worked in a variety of leadership roles, including Windows Server and helping to build the company's cloud service, Microsoft Azure.
 Hilf was instrumental in architecting Microsoft's early open-source strategy.
 For this work, he was recognized as one of the 25 most influential people at the company.